 It is actually stated in the contracts that one is obliged to attend in connection with the championship.

-When NRK catches Nordås for a short comment at a train station in the Japanese capital, he says the following about the choice to skip the press conference:
+When NRK catches Nordås for a brief comment at a train station in the Japanese capital, he says the following about the choice to skip the press conference:

-I do not want to comment on that much.
-I want to avoid creating too much trouble, tumult and worry, says Nordås.
+I do not want to comment on that so much.
+I want to avoid creating too much trouble, turmoil and worry, says Nordås.

-On the question of how the dialogue has been between the association and Nordås, press chief Øystein Jarlsbo answers:
+On the question of how the dialogue has been between the association and Nordås, Øystein Jarlsbo tells Nettavisen:

-It is quite bad in that he actually does not want to communicate with me.
+It is quite poor, since he actually does not want to communicate with me.

-In the last World Championship, in Budapest 2023, Narve Gilje Nordås took bronze in 1,500 meters.
+At the last World Championship, in Budapest 2023, Narve Gilje Nordås took bronze on 1,500 meters.
 Jakob Ingebrigtsen took silver, and the Brit Josh Kerr took gold.